nuxeo-sandbox/nuxeo-pdfannotation-viewer/README.md

 - User2 has Read & Annotations access to view the annotations
 - User3 only has Read access and does not see the annotations

-## Notes

-As of 10.3, the PDF annotation services will replace all PDF preview portals.
-You do not need to enable the viewer for an individual document type.

 ## Requirements
 Building requires the following software:
 - git